radiusxyz/bolt/testnets/holesky/README.md

 ## Supported Relays

-Here is a list of Relays that support the Bolt constraints API and can be used as PBS relays when running the Bolt sidecar:
+Here is a list of Relays that support the Bolt constraints API and can be used as PBS relays when running Bolt:

 | Relay Name | Chain   | URL                                                                                                                                         |
 | ---------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------- |